mananmaheshwari11/Blockchain_Storage_VaultX/readme.md

 If you redploy the contract change contract_address and contract ABI in Contract.jsx

-For more details on the frontend read the readme.md of certificate
+For more details on the frontend read the readme.md of certificate https://vaultx-hvfv.onrender.com you can find application on this site ensure metamask extension is installed in the browser on which the site is rendered